wp-plugins/link-checker/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.0.1 =
+*Release Date - 27th September, 2015*

+* Added a check for the correct cURL version.
+* Added a check if the plugin is used in a local development environment.

 = 1.0.0 =
 *Release Date - 20th September, 2015*